La Orquesta

 Diego Rojas - Composer

 Diego Rojas is a Colombian/American film composer and screenwriter based in Québec City.
 Between 2013 and 2019, he toured and performed as a guitarist in Broadway musicals such as Mamma Mia, American Idiot, and School of Rock across the United States and Canada.
 Shifting his focus to film scoring since 2016, Diego has written music for short and feature-length films premiering at festivals such as Palm Springs International Film Festival, SXSW, and Visions du Réel, among others.
-In 2021, he launched his career as a screenwriter with the film Despierta, which premiered at the Festival de Cinéma de la Ville de Québec (FCVQ).
-In 2024, he was awarded the Writers Guild of Canada (WGC) prize for best English-written screenplay at the prestigious Cours écrire ton court contest held by the SODEC.
 He currently writes and composes music for film as he continues to develop his short and feature-length films.

 Rachel Saldivar - Sound Mixer